kennym/django-networkjudge/docs/source/overview.rst

 The evaluation object which is provided by a HumanJudge object.

 ..
-NOTE:: Only one HumanEvaluation can exist for one Solution.
+NOTE:: Only one HumanEvaluation per Judge can exist for a Solution.

 """"""""""""""""""
 ComputerEvaluation